 Python is recommended for those taking beginner courses in machine learning and AI.
 Python is the most common language used in AI. and it proves useful for simple tasks.
 It also does not require you to upgrade all your code when moving to more advanced applications.

 What is Python?
 It is a support language often used by software developers for build control and management, testing and more.
 It is typically used for developing websites and software, automating tasks and analysing and visualing data.
 It is relatively easy to learn and has been adopted by many non-programmers like accountants and data analysts and scientists, for day-to-day tasks like organising finances and reports.

-Lumify Work offers introductory, essentials, mastery and advanced online Python courses online or at our campus in the Philippines.
+Lumify Work offers introductory, essentials, mastery and advanced online Python courses online or at one of our campuses in Australia.

 Expert instructors with real world experience and the latest vendor-approved in-depth course content.